AIA G702 Application for Payment Guide

 (Completed + Stored to Date − Retainage) − Prior Payments

-Your contract (and your reviewer) may have specific rules around retainage, stored materials, and approved changes.
+Your contract and reviewer may have specific rules around retainage, stored materials, and approved changes.
 The key is consistency across periods and tying the totals back to your continuation sheet detail.

 Where those numbers come from